ericprud/tmp-mocha-async/README.md

 a inline end 400 T+705
 a inline.then
 ```
 This shows that the a inline stuff happens too late.
+Ideally, the `a inline` stuff would fire before the tests.

 If I uncomment the `before()` in
 ``` js